someahole/nodes/README.rst

 is not.

-A function has *side-effects* if it modifies global state in any way.
-Typically these two things go hand-in-hand.
-So cubed is pure and side-effect free, but file.readline is impure (it can return different values across calls) and has side effects (each call to readline, for example, updates state regarding where the next call should start reading).
+A function has *side-effects* if it modifies global state in any way.  cubed is side-effect free, but file.readline is not, as it would update state indicating where in the file its next read should occur.

-The documentation will contain more detail on the model used and the patterns one can leverage to perform common operations in a graph-consistent manner.
+Purity and lack of side-effects often go hand-in-hand, and vice-versa.

 Why is purity so important?
 Because without purity we cannot know when a function's value needs to be recomputed; if that